 There are tons of Logic Pro X courses available on the internet but what I recommend is Creative Live Logic Pro X Video Course.
 In creative Live you get an option to buy the courses separately as well as in a monthly membership plan (Nominal Fee).
 Click here to join this course.

 7. Cockos Reaper

 You can also change the entire look and color scheme of its interface.
-However, unlike from other popular DAWs like Garageband, FL studio etc, Cockos require study because of its complex program.
+However, unlike other popular DAWs like Garageband, FL studio, etc, Cockos require study because of its complex program.
 But if you put your time to understand it, it will give you real dividends.

-In a fraction of price, Cockos provides the same basic features that you get in Protools, Cubase and other costly workstations.
-The small business licence costs you around $60 and the commercial licence is around $225.
+In a fraction of price, Cockos provides the same basic features that you get in Pro Tools, Cubase and other costly workstations.
+The small business license costs you around $60 and the commercial license is around $225.
 Here are some of the features that I like in Cockos Reaper.

 - Multichannel support – It has powerful audio and MIDI routing with multichannel support throughout the workflow.
-You can easily record and mix multi tracks in Reaper.
+You can easily record and mix multiple tracks in Reaper.